wavemaker/docs/learn/on-premise/wme-launching-instances-in-azure.md

   	  <br/><br/>
       [![](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-for-public-access.png)](/learn/assets/wme-setup/wme-setup-in-azure/nsg-platform-for-public-access.png)

-    - If you want ssh access to only disired networks create another rule and provide your network ips for ssh access.
+    - If you want ssh access to only desired networks create another rule and provide your network ips for ssh access.

-    - Create another rule to open additional ports for access Platform Virtual Machine from the Workspce/Appdeployment or external virtual machine.
+    - Create another rule to open additional ports for access Platform Virtual Machine from the Workspace/Appdeployment or external virtual machine.
 Next,select a destination.

     - If you select a destination as a virtual network the security rule is applied to virtual machines whatever in the virtual network of the platform virtual machine,or if you select destination as application security group, it applies to the only VMs which are connect to that application security group ,or else if you select destination as Ip Addresses the rules are apply to respected IP address resource. for more details visit [filter network traffic in azure](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-filter-network-traffic)